Learning on the Land: Program Descriptions

 Have a Master Naturalist show you how to take a closer look at life on Earth… in the little corners of campus.
-You’ll have a chance to examine efforts at Sweet Briar to sustain some of our unique wildlife species.
-We will appreciate the “hidden” flora & fauna in nature, while learning how to slow down during busy times and hone your skills of observation, contemplation and journaling.
+You’ll appreciate the “hidden” flora & fauna in nature, while learning how to slow down during busy times and hone your skills of observation, contemplation and journaling.
 Don’t miss this valuable anti-fast lane training!

 Making Lasting Connections: Sweet Briar Clubs and Traditions

 Led by Kate Gorman, Assistant Director of Annual Giving

 A large part of the Sweet Briar experience is bound up in her clubs and wonderful traditions.
 These clubs and traditions are celebrated at symbolic points of interest all over campus.
 Ask any alumna of her best memories of Sweet Briar and she will wax poetic over slinging paint at the Hitching Post, bearing lanterns in the Quad, sitting atop the Senior Stairs, laying daisies on The Monument and hanging banners from the Bell Tower.
 Sweet Briar women are connected and they always know how to have fun.
 Learn the depth and richness of those things uniquely Sweet Briar and get a head start on having a great time and making your own memories of a lifetime.